 Determining the appropriate value of a claim for “wrongful death” and for the estate’s claim is complicated.
 It involves evaluating the nature and extent of the injury which led to the person’s death, the economic losses that are recoverable, and the liability issues related to the situation.
 The location where a trial would take place and the person’s health are issues that are also factored into any evaluation of a wrongful death claim.
 Our office utilizes our experience as well as multiple national databases to properly evaluate each of our cases.

 Since insurance companies have vast experience in evaluating personal injury claims and will seek to obtain the lowest settlement possible, it is important to have a person with considerable experience dealing with insurance companies on your behalf.
-Generally, it is best to retain a wrongful death lawyer who regularly handles these claims and will be prepared to institute litigation on your behalf if the insurance company is unwilling to settle your claim for a fair value.
+Generally, it is best to retain an Atlanta wrongful death lawyer who regularly handles these claims and will be prepared to institute litigation on your behalf if the insurance company is unwilling to settle your claim for a fair value.

 Insurance companies are in business to make money.
 They will delay and deny your claim.
 They know these cases are complicated and costly.

 Insurance companies will try to make your case so frustrating, time-consuming, and expensive that you want to give up.